"He begins the program and <…> magic happens. He plays brilliantly his repertoire, alternating depth with elegance, sensuality with power.”

 "Une vraie découverte pour le public"

-He has been invited to such festivals as La Roque d'Anthéron International Piano Festival, Pianoscope Festival, Chopin Festival in Nohant, Les Pianos Folies, Liszt en Provence, to list some of them.
-His performances were transmitted at the Radio France.
+Dmitry Sin has been invited to such festivals as La Roque d'Anthéron International Piano Festival, Pianoscope Festival, Chopin Festival in Nohant, Les Pianos Folies, Liszt en Provence to list some of them.
 Dmitry is a Scholar of the International Vladimir Spivakov Foundation, in 2011 he won the Moscow Government Prize, during 2011-2013 he was a scholar of the Moscow Government and in 2013 a scholar of the President of Russia.

-Dmitry’s repertoire includes various styles from Baroque to the 21st century, whereas the central place is devoted to Russian romantic music, particularly to the genius of S. Rachmaninov.
+Dmitry’s repertoire includes various styles from Baroque to the 21st century, whereas the central place is devoted to the romantic era, particularly to the genius of Sergey Rachmaninov.